-South Korea: Banking system z-scores
+South Korea: Banking system z-scores, 2000 - 2020:

-For that indicator, Bankscope provides data for South Korea from 1996 to 2016.
-The average value for South Korea during that period was 7.85 index points with a minumum of 2.48 index points in 1998 and a maximum of 11.63 index points in 2010.
+For that indicator, we provide data for South Korea from 2000 to 2020.
+The average value for South Korea during that period was 10.89 index points with a minimum of 6.99 index points in 2000 and a maximum of 11.81 index points in 2010.

 Definition: The index captures the probability of default of a country's banking system.
 Z-score compares the buffer of a country's banking system (capitalization and returns) with the volatility of those returns.
 It is estimated as (ROA+(equity/assets))/sd(ROA); sd(ROA) is the standard deviation of ROA.
 ROA, equity, and assets are country-level aggregate figures.
 Calculated from underlying bank-by-bank unconsolidated data from Bankscope.